SolaceLabs/pubsubplus-client-proxy-kafka-producer/README.md

 * The proxy take a mandatory properties filename on the command line
 * Mandatory property file entries:
-   - listeners : comma-separated list of one or more ports to listen on for the Kafka wireline (protocol://host:port), e.g. PLAINTEXT://TheHost:9092,SSL://TheHost:9093
+   - listeners : Comma-separated list of one or more ports to listen on for the Kafka wireline (protocol://host:port), e.g. PLAINTEXT://TheHost:9092,SSL://TheHost:9093
    - host : the PubSub+ Event broker that the proxy should connect to, e.g. host=192.168.168.100
 * Other possible property file entries:
    - vpn_name : The message VPN on the Solace PubSub+ Event broker to connect to
+   - advertised.listeners : Comma-separated list of ports to advertise (host:port).
+If specified, the number of entries in "advertised.listeners" must match the number of entries in "listeners".
+This is used when the external address that clients must connect to is different than the internal address that the proxy is listening on.
+This can occur, for example, when the proxy is running in a container.
    - Kafka client transport layer security parameters, such as:
        - ssl.keystore.location=server.private
        - ssl.keystore.password=serverpw